MS Special Education: Admission Information

 Submit a resume (optional).
 Applicants can choose to include a resume with the application.

-Applications are due February 15.
+Applications are due January 15.
 Students are admitted every year beginning spring term.
 All application materials must be submitted online to the Graduate Studies office, which will forward items required by the department.
-Applicants may check the status of their application at any time.
+Applicants may check the status of their application on AIM at any time.